cfultz/doom-docker/README.md

 ## What's different about yours?

 This container is built on Debian Bookworm Slim instead of the spyware known as Ubuntu.
-Even though they abandoned the idea years ago, (people don't forget)[https://www.eff.org/deeplinks/2012/10/privacy-ubuntu-1210-amazon-ads-and-data-leaks].
+Even though they abandoned the idea years ago, [people don't forget](https://www.eff.org/deeplinks/2012/10/privacy-ubuntu-1210-amazon-ads-and-data-leaks).
 If you are able to, move your containers to Debian.

 ## How to build this image locally